+We work on creating local climate solutions together.
 Our company, Blueskin Energy Limited, is working on establishing the proposed Blueskin Wind Farm.
+We want to make what is commonplace in other countries possible in New Zealand.
+Our ClimateSafeHouse project is a response to sea-level rise in Blueskin Bay and the wider area.
 BRCT is an IRD approved charitable trust formed in 2008 out of the need to support local sustainability and climate change initiatives in a planned and structured way.
-In 2009 BRCT partnered with social enterprise incubator the "Akina Foundation" to progress our flagship project, the Blueskin Wind Cluster Project (see "About Us" to find out more about our story).
-We are also busy with a wide variety of projects, events, reports, publications, submissions and building an improved Home Performance Advice (HPA) service.
+We offer practical services, provide key support, have robust resources, lead innovative projects and provide expert advocacy.
 Check out our 2016 projects below and our 2015 success stories at the bottom of this page.

-At the Trust we're busy at work creating local climate solutions together, and we love seeing positive solutions!
+At the Trust we're busy at work creating local climate solutions together.
 You can find us on Facebook and Twitter : we like social media!
 Email us at email@example.com or call us on 4822048 - we love to hear from you.

 Current Project News in 2016 - August/September

 Blueskin Wind Development